Map Preparation Date: 31st October 2023

 What other important points should be kept in mind about the data in the map?

 - The map does not replace a full formal application in determining network capacity.

 - The map does not provide capacity figures for the final connection from HV substation to customer premises.
-Such connections will need to tap into the existing MV (10kV or 20kV) network and capacity availability are subject to many variables and bespoke
+Such connections will need to tap into the existing MV (10kV or 20kV) network.
+Capacity availability is subject to many variables and an assessment is necessary.

 - In some cases, the available capacity shown in the Demand Map may already be contracted to individual customers but is not currently being fully utilised.